Parkour In Schools & Universities

 At London Parkour Project we have a few regular and dedicated outdoor parkour classes.
 Every week students train in the outdoor urban environment, learning how to apply parkour moves in real situations.

-The block classes use a combination of technical techniques to develop an individual's parkour skills.
+Classes use a combination of technical techniques to develop an individual's parkour skills.

 -